devInstance/DevCoreApp/src/Server/Database/ReadMe.md

-# Overview
+# Database Providers

-The database layer has been divided into "Core" and "Provider".
-"Core" contains all the interface and the common logic and is independent of specific database engine.
-"Provider" should implement the interfaces and add the database specific code including migrations.
+The database layer is divided into "Core" and "Provider".
+"Core" contains all the interfaces and common logic, and is independent of any specific database engine.
+"Provider" should implement the interfaces and add the database-specific code, including migrations.

-# Core
+## Core

-Core is structured in the following way:
+Core is structured as follows:

-- **Data:** contains logic and interface needed to realize queries.
-IQueryRepository interfaces define queries.
-Every query spouse to encapsulate actions that an be performed against the specific object type.
-For instance, “Emplyee” table can have Select, Add, Update, Delete methods.
-They all can be declared as IEmplyeeQuery.
+- **Data:** Contains logic and interfaces needed to execute queries.
+The IQueryRepository interfaces define queries.
+Each query is meant to encapsulate actions that can be performed against a specific object type.
+For example, the "Employee" table can have Select, Add, Update, and Delete methods.
+They can all be declared as IEmployeeQuery.
 Additionally, IEmployee query can inherit IModelQuery or other common interfaces from Base.
-- **Models:** is the namespace for database model objects
+- **Models:** This namespace is for database model objects.
-- **ApplicationDbContext.cs:** database context.
-It is an abstract class and should be implemented by a specific context in the provider rather than used directly
+- **ApplicationDbContext.cs:** Database context.
+It is an abstract class and should be implemented by a specific context in the provider rather than used directly.
-- **ConfigurationExtensions.cs:** generic methods that encapsulates configuring code (usually called in Startup.cs)
+- **ConfigurationExtensions.cs:** Generic methods that encapsulate configuring code (usually called in Startup.cs).

-# Provider
+## Provider

-Provider implements a database engine specific logic.
-There are two providers in this project as of right now: Postgres and SqlServer.
-The structure is the similar to the code.
+The Provider implements database engine-specific logic.
+There are two providers in this project as of now: Postgres and SqlServer.
+The structure is similar to the Core.
 Every provider should:

-1. Override or implement database context;
+1. Override or implement the database context;
 2. Implement interfaces in the Queries namespace;
 3. Provide migrations (see Migrations section below);
-4. Provide configuration extensions;
+4. Provide configuration extensions.

-# Configuration
+## Configuration

-The provider configuration is happening in the server project.
-Depending on the project itself, developer may choose to support single or multiple providers.
-For multiple configurations Startup.cs has already the code need to support the provider selection.
-In this case the appsettings.json should have the following configuration:
+The provider configuration takes place in the server project.
+Depending on the project itself, developers may choose to support a single or multiple providers.
+For multiple configurations, Startup.cs already has the code needed to support provider selection.
+In this case, appsettings.json should have the following configuration:

 `
     "Database": {